pu2clr/MCP23008/README.md

 This is the easiest method to install this library.

-On Arduino IDE, select the __"Manager Libraries..."__ iten and look for MCP23008.
+On Arduino IDE, select the __"Manager Libraries..."__ item and look for MCP23008.
 Finally select "PU2CLR MCP23008".
 The images below show the installation process.

 #### Going to Manager libraries...